Bots allow you to

-Outgoing webhook: The bot can read private messages where the bot is a
+Outgoing webhook: The bot can read direct messages where the bot is a

 participant, and stream messages where the bot is mentioned.
 When the

-bot is PM'd or mentioned, it POSTs the message content to a URL of your
+bot is DM'd or mentioned, it POSTs the message content to a URL of your

 choice.
 The POST request format can be in a Zulip format or a